giaki3003/hashnode-backup/ckjm9b6kx0i6ntbs13brg4nwg.md

 #### *Casper*

-> As of now, Casper is used as a so-called "Friendly-Finality-Layer" (FFG).
+> As of now, Casper is used as a so-called "Friendly-Finality-Gadget" (FFG).
 There is no block creation involved in this process, and a Proof-of-Stake instead is used for defining the concept of **finality**.
 We will get back at what *finality* is, why it is so important and why traditional blockchains do not define said concept in another episode of this series.
 Eventually, the Casper protocol , in the "Correct-by-Construction" (or CBC) flavor will be used in a Proof-of-Stake only system, although said dynamics are still rapidly evolving.

 An evolution of Slasher, Casper (name inspired from the omonimous movie, which also gives it a nickname, "the friendly ghost") takes its name from attempting to push the *Greediest Heaviest Observed Sub-Tree* or [GHOST](https://eprint.iacr.org/2013/881) (hence the wordplay) rule-set, which was originally intended for Proof-of-Work systems, to Proof-of-Stake systems.
 It is currently slated for the [ETH2](https://ethereum.org/en/eth2/) upgrade.